Exercise: That's Done

 Recall from the previous chapter, React Rendering Lists, that when rendering a list of elements, the key prop is required on each element, with a unique value in that list.
 When we're not much concerned with real uniqueness, the index of each element of an array is sufficient to be used as key and that's exactly what we do above.

-Now, let's get to the implementation of CancellableItem.
+Now, let's move over to CancellableItem.

-A CancellableItem denotes an <li> element containing a given piece of text (provided in via children), followed by a button.
+Each item of the items list in CancellableItemList is provided to CancellableItem in the form of an item prop.
+A CancellableItem denotes an <li> element containing a given piece of text, followed by a 'Done' button.

 First, let's get this done and then refine the code to meet our needs:

-function CancellableItem({ children }) {
+function CancellableItem({ item }) {

 return (

-<li>{children} <button>Done</button></li>
+<li>{item} <button>Done</button></li>

 );